jhumphry/parse_args/README.md

        return String_Doubly_Linked_Lists.List;

-If tail arguments were enabled before processing the command line, this will return a Doubly_Linked_List from the standard Ada.Containers, each element of which is a string giving an unprocessed argument.
+If tail arguments were enabled before processing the command line, this will return a `Doubly_Linked_List` from the standard `Ada.Containers`, each element of which is a string giving an unprocessed argument.

 #### Printing usage text